digitallyinduced/ihp/Guide/form.markdown

 {submitButton}
 ```

 A form control is always filled with the value of the given field when rendering.
-For example given a post
+For example, given a post

 ```haskell
 let post = Post { ..., title = "Hello World" }